cinghie/joomla-gogo-essentials/README.md

 #Joomla Gogodigital Essentials

-Essentials Utilities for all Joomla sites
+System Plugin with Essentials Utilities for all Joomla sites

+##Features